devmonixtechnologies/NORD/README.md

 - Check the troubleshooting section above
 - Review log files in `~/.nord_security/logs/`
 - Create an issue on the project repository
-- Contact DevMonix support team
+- Contact DevMonix support team by sales@devmonix.io

 ---